Abortion in California: Legislative history

+California Reproductive Privacy Act

-In 2002, the California State Legislature passed a law that said: "The state may not deny or interfere with a woman's right to choose or obtain an abortion prior to viability of the fetus, or when the abortion is necessary to protect the life or health of the woman."
+In 2002, the California State Legislature passed a law, the California Reproductive Privacy Act (SB 1301, Kuehl), that said: "The state may not deny or interfere with a woman's right to choose or obtain an abortion prior to viability of the fetus, or when the abortion is necessary to protect the life or health of the woman," and repealed several abortion criminalization laws.
 The state was one of ten states in 2007 to have a customary informed consent provision for abortions.

 Based on a report prepared by NARAL Pro-Choice America, which alleged that Crisis Pregnancy Centers (CPCs) were providing misleading and inaccurate information, the California Legislature passed the Reproductive FACT (Freedom, Accountability, Comprehensive Care, and Transparency) Act (AB-755) in October 2015.
-It required any licensed healthcare facility that provided care services related to pregnancies to post a notice that stated "California has public programs that provide immediate free or low-cost access to comprehensive family planning services (including all FDA-approved methods of contraception), prenatal care, and abortion for eligible women."
-The law set provisions where this notice was to be posted and established civil fines if facilities did not comply.
-The act required unlicensed facilities which offered certain pregnancy-related services to post a notice stating: "This facility is not licensed as a medical facility by the State of California and has no licensed medical provider who provides or directly supervises the provision of all of the services, whose primary purpose is providing pregnancy-related services."
-The Supreme Court of the United States found that the law violated the First Amendment in 2018 in National Institute of Family and Life Advocates v.
+It required any licensed health-care facility that provided care services related to pregnancies to post a notice that stated: "California has public programs that provide immediate free or low-cost access to comprehensive family planning services (including all FDA-approved methods of contraception), prenatal care, and abortion for eligible women."
+The law set provisions where this notice was to be posted, and established civil fines if facilities did not comply.
+The act required unlicensed facilities which offered certain pregnancy-related services to post a notice stating: "This facility is not licensed as a medical facility by the State of California, and has no licensed medical provider who provides or directly supervises the provision of all of the services, whose primary purpose is providing pregnancy-related services."
+The Supreme Court of the United States found that the law violated the First Amendment in 2018, in National Institute of Family and Life Advocates v.
 Becerra.